The Bankrate promise

 Conversely, alimony payments might hurt the payer’s income and chances for a mortgage.

-“Can a spouse afford the house and all the alimony and child support payments?”
-Runnels asks.
+“Can a spouse afford the house and all the alimony and child support payments?” says Runnels.
 “On the flip side, can the alimony (recipient) afford to keep the house, given they are responsible for all the expenses?”

 Protecting your credit

-Divorce is an emotional, often volatile event, but the worst thing divorcing couples can do is take financial revenge, experts say.
+Divorce is an emotional, often volatile event — but the worst thing divorcing couples can do is take financial revenge.

 “Many times, out of bitterness, I’ve seen one or both spouses ruin the credit of the other spouse,” says Becker.
 “They decide that it’s the other person’s problem and refuse to pay bills that may be joint accounts.
 This can damage your credit greatly and keep you from being able to qualify for any mortgage for a long time.”

-Runnels urges divorcing couples to keep paying all their bills through the divorce process to protect their credit.
+The bottom line: Keep paying all of your bills through the divorce process to protect your credit.

-“Close your joint accounts and get your own accounts set up,” Runnels advises.
+“Close your joint accounts and get your own accounts set up,” says Runnels.
 “If you’re arguing with your spouse over who is going to pay a bill, and you get a ding on your credit, it’s going to be harder to get a loan.”

 Even if you plan to hold onto the house and pay the marital mortgage yourself, the names on the loan are ultimately the ones responsible for paying it — including your ex.

 If for some reason you can’t pay the mortgage, your ex could refuse to pay it, damaging both of your credit scores and making it harder for you both to qualify for another loan.
 It’ll also be much more challenging to sell, gift or bequeath the home because your ex could claim some ownership of the property.
 In general, it’s best to take your ex’s name off the mortgage and move forward with your own, new loan.